-- CPD maintains connections with City Agencies and Departments on City Service Requests and community collaborations. - Operation Clean ended in October for the year.
+- CPD maintains connections with City Agencies and Departments on City Service Requests and community collaborations. - OCP is in the process of strengthening partnerships with City agencies like the Department of Family Support Services.

-Operation Clean will continue be reevaluated for the 2024 season.
+• Operation Clean will continue be reevaluated for the 2024 season.

-City Department coordination may be subject to staffing constraints.
+• City Department coordination may be subject to staffing constraints.